umputun/remark42/frontend/README.md

 ### CSS Styles

-- although styles have `scss` extension, it is actually pack of post-css plugins, so syntax differs, for example in `calc` function.
 - now we are migrating to css-modules and this is recomended way to stylization.
 A file with styles should be named like `component.module.css`
 - old component styles use BEM notation (at least it should): `block__element_modifier`.
 Also there are `mix` classes: `block_modifier`.
 - new way to naming CSS selectors is camel-case like `blockElemenModifier` and use `classnames` to combine it